taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 The installation is currently supported only on <span class="notranslate"> cPanel, Plesk, DirectAdmin, ISPmanager, InterWorx </span> , as well as on servers without control panel.

-If you are installing <span class="notranslate"> CloudLinux OS Shared </span> on a server running MySQL already, set your current MySQL version before calling installation script:
+If you are installing <span class="notranslate"> CloudLinux OS </span> on a server running MySQL already, set your current MySQL version before calling installation script:

 <div class="notranslate">